icehawk/icehawk.github.io/Contents/docs/icehawk/configuration.md

 Please see our [Exceptions](/docs/icehawk/exceptions.html) section for more information about the exceptions thrown by the IceHawk component itself.

 Please see our [Final responding](/docs/icehawk/final-responding.html) section for more information on how to implement a final responder.

+## Use of objects provides by the config

+Do not hesitate to provide new instances in all the configuration methods.
+The IceHawk component makes sure that all methods of the config were called only once - even if an object is internally used multiple times.